Thefunkytechguy/OTPilot/README.md

 | No telemetry | No analytics, no callbacks, no clipboard logging |

 All cryptographic operations use **Microsoft's own `System.Security.Cryptography` namespace** — no third-party crypto libraries.

-For a full security and architecture writeup, see the [Design Document](https://github.com/Thefunkytechguy/OTPilot).

 ---